About Us

 We graciously look forward to seeing you this season.

-Ray Forlenza joined the band in 1988 through and invitation by the conductor at that time, Leo Henning.
-Forlenza had been a student of Henning at St. Laurence High School, and eventually became assistant conductor of the band.
-When Henning retired, in 2000, Forlenza was the natural choice to succeed in the leadership of the band.
+Ray Forlenza joined the band in 1988 through an invitation by the conductor at that time, Leo Henning.
+Ray had been a student of Leo's at St. Laurence High School, and eventually became assistant conductor of the band.
+When Leo retired, in 2000, Ray was the natural choice to succeed Leo in the leadership of the band.

 HISTORY

 Founded in the fall of 1981, the Southwest Band began under the direction of Milton Potter a local school band director.
-Mr. Potter took the first 2 years to assemble the band and in1983, Neil Dunlap, a Professor at VanderCook College of Music, took over the leadership of the band building on the bands initial membership.
+Mr. Potter took the first 2 years to assemble the band.
+In 1983, Neil Dunlap, a Professor at VanderCook College of Music, took over the leadership of the band building on the band's initial membership.
 Neil focused on honing the band’s musical abilities and performance quality, while encouraging confidence in its members to continue building the band.
-The band soon moved to Moraine Valley Community College.
-The band soon began its Community Involvement performing outdoor summer concerts for the communities served by the college.
+The band moved to Moraine Valley Community College and soon began its Community Involvement performing outdoor summer concerts for the communities served by the college.
 Performance options were limited due to sponsorship of the college, so the band moved to Worth Park District.

-In 1990, the band began an adult festival the Cavalcade of Bands for community bands.
+In 1990, the band began an adult festival for community bands known as the Cavalcade of Bands.
 The band hosted the event for the next 15 years.
-Under Henning’s guidance, the band expanded the musical talent of its members, while providing a continuing music education resource to the community.
+Under Henning’s guidance, the band elevated the musical talent of its members, while providing a continuing music education resource to the community.
 The band began developing various performing ensembles.

-In 1996 Ray Forlenza, began conducting the band as Leo Henning’s assistant and in 2000 when Leo retired Ray became the bands fourth musical director.
-In 2005 Ray was a significant part in our latest move to The First Church of the Nazarene in Lemont.
-The church offers the band a rehearsal and performance hall, excellent community relations and state of the art sound, video and recording equipment.
-Under Ray Forlenza’s direction the band has grown to its highest membership and continues to foster the band musical ability by increasing the caliber of music repertoire thus challenging the musical abilities of the bands membership.
+In 2005, Ray was a significant part in our latest move to The First Church of the Nazarene in Lemont.
+The church offered the band a rehearsal and performance hall, excellent community relations and state of the art sound, video and recording equipment.
+Under Ray Forlenza’s direction, the band had grown to its highest membership and continues to foster the band musical ability by increasing the caliber of music repertoire thus challenging the musical abilities of the bands membership.

-In 2006 the band celebrated its 25th Anniversary, Texas composer William Owens was commissioned to write Exaltation which the band premiered in June, under the direction of the composer.
+In 1996, Winter Band Day Outreach Program for Young Musicians began.
+This one-day, non-competitive festival provides students with a unique opportunity to learn then perform new music, challenging their abilities.
+In 2006, the band celebrated its 25th Anniversary, Texas composer William Owens was commissioned to write Exaltation which the band premiered in June, under the direction of the composer.
 The piece made its world debut at the Midwest International Band & Orchestra Clinic.

-In 2009 the band updated our library purchasing a new music filing system.
+In 2009, the band updated our library purchasing a new music filing system.
 Currently we have a library of approximately 1200 musical selections.
-We continued promoting the growth of our Outreach programs Summer Band Camp and Winter Band Day.
-In 2009 we attracted 87 students to our Winter Band Day event and 57 students to our week long Summer Band Camp
+We have continued promoting the growth of our Outreach programs Summer Band Camp and Winter Band Day.
+Also in this year, we attracted 87 students to our Winter Band Day event and 57 students to our week-long Summer Band Camp.
+Enrollment in both of these programs continue to be well-attended by local junior musicians.

-Community Involvement – In 2006 the band began performing a Holiday theme concert that requests non-perishable food items for the price of admission.
-The band collects more than 500 pounds of food, which is donated to Lemont food pantries each year.
+Community Involvement – In 2006, the band began performing a Holiday theme concert that requests non-perishable food items for the price of admission.
+The band collects more than 500 lbs. of food, which is donated to area food pantries each year.
+In 2014, the band also started a Summer Food Drive Concert that spotlighted the local groups Brass Tracks and the Starlighters.
+The band started to bring Christmas music to Orland Park retirement homes on Christmas Eve of 2016.
+Also in that year, the band participated in Orland Park's Crescent Park Concert series.

 More information about